The Day You Became The Hero of Your Life

 They might come.
 But they might not.
 It’s hard to know.

 I’ve seen it many times.
-What you’re doing is playing the victim.
+Playing the victim.

-Still, the truth remains: No matter how terrible you think your problem is, you have a choice.
+But that doesn’t change the fact that no matter how terrible you think your situation is, you still have a choice.
+You’re not actually helpless.

-Because you’re not actually helpless.
-It’s more likely that you just overlook how different the world today is.
 Modern technology has opened up a lot of possibilities.
-You already have (all) the tools needed to solve your problems.
-(In case you’ve forgotten, you have access to the Internet.
+You already have the tools needed to solve most of your problems.
+(You have access to the Internet.
 Thank me later.)

 That said, nothing’s wrong with asking for help.
-We’re humans.
-Nobody’s perfect.
-And sometimes it’s just the right thing to do.
+Sometimes it’s just the right thing to do.

 Asking is a brave act.
 Expecting is foolishness.